lukasbm/lepizig-typst/example/README.md

 ## Local Package

-`local-package.typ` is an example that shows how you can use this template to write a document outside of this repository.
+`local-package.typ` is an example that shows how you can use this template to write a document outside this repository.
-This assume you have installed the package using the included python script
+This assumes you have installed the package using the included python script

 You can use it as follows: